SnezhanaZdravkova/Boutique-Snow-White/README.md

 - Many thanks to my mentor Ronan for his support and advice
 - Thanks to The Code Institute slack community
 - Thanks to my colleague Tara Helberg for helping and inspiring
-- Thanks AliOKeeffe for helping me with my README.MD file
+- Thanks AliOKeeffe for helping and inspiring me!